ad1tyaSharma/webalar-client/README.md

 ## Deployment

-The app is deployed on [Render](https://webalar-client.onrender.com) (or your preferred platform).
+The app is deployed on [Render](https://webalar-client.onrender.com).
 Check out the deployment section for more details.

 ## License